 - BROADER IMPACT.
 Is this engagement likely to produce broader impacts (e.g., public reports, tools, narratives, or other deliverables that will positively impact the science community beyond the engagee)?
 What other communities, organizations, or projects will benefit directly or indirectly from this engagement?

 - Note: To foster broader impact, submissions on behalf of multiple projects or communities are encouraged, as are those that collaborate with institutional or other information security teams.

 - APPLICANT COMMITMENT.
 CTSC’s engagements are inherently collaborative and always require significant effort on the part of the engagee.
 Does the applicant have the appropriate managerial support, time, and resources to collaborate on the engagement and follow through with resulting recommendations?

 Application Review Processing & Phases

 One of our goals is a transparent process with clear communication.
 We take each application through several phases, and may communicate with prospective engagees along the way.
 If you have questions regarding the status of your application, please contact the CTSC staff member assigned to your application -or- email@example.com.

 Initial Processing.
 Upon receipt, applications undergo initial processing: (a) an application owner is assigned within the CTSC team; (b) a determination is made regarding whether enough information was provided in order to review the application; and (c) if the applicant has requested expedited review, we have determined whether to undertake that expedited review.

 Under Review.
-The applications received and ready for review within the application period will be formally considered by center leadership.
+The applications received within the application period will be formally considered by center leadership (leadership with significant organizational or funding conflicts of interest will recuse themselves).
 Applications under expedited review will be reviewed at the earliest convenience to the center leadership, depending on the circumstances.
-The decision of whether to accept an application, and (if so) when to agree to execute on the engagement is based on several factors:
+The decision of whether to accept an application, and (if so) when to agree to execute on the engagement is based on the criteria given above.